cyscale/cyscale.com/src/markdown/blog/2022-09-01-a-guide-to-cloud-data-security.md

 * AWS S3 uses CRC32, CRC32C, SHA-1, and SHA-256 to check the data integrity after uploading/downloading,
 * GCP also uses CRC32C checksums to verify data integrity.

-How do you ensure availability?
+**How do you ensure availability?**

 Data availability means that any user should be able at any point to access their data without disruptions.

 For data in the public cloud, vendors provide solutions to replicate and backup it in different data centers and regions.

-We need to look at availability zones to understand availability in the cloud.
+We need to look at **availability zones** to understand availability in the cloud.

 Availability zones are groups of data centers in the same region containing replicated data.
 If a data center fails, the other data center in the availability zone takes the responsibility, providing fault tolerance and increased availability.

 Moreover, public cloud vendors support region pairs.
 A region is paired with another region at a great distance (for example, at least 300km away for Azure).
 If a natural disaster, civil unrest, or any other unforeseen events occur, the secondary region becomes the main source of cloud service.

-Another service available in the public cloud that helps ensure availability is DDOS protection.
+Another service available in the public cloud that helps ensure availability is **DDOS protection**.

 DDOS (Distributed Denial of Service) is an attack designed to crash an application or a service by sending substantial amounts of traffic to it.